base-org/web/apps/base-docs/docs/building-with-base/guides/cross-chain-with-ccip.md

 ## What is Chainlink CCIP?

-Chainlink CCIP (Cross-chain Interoperability Protocol) provides a solution for cross-chain messaging, allowing developers to perform the following cross-chain capabilities:
+Chainlink CCIP (Cross-chain Interoperability Protocol) provides a solution for sending message data and transferring tokens across different chains.

+The primary way for users to interface with Chainlink CCIP is through smart contracts known as [Routers](https://docs.chain.link/ccip/architecture#router).
+A Router contract is responsible for initiating cross-chain interactions.

+Users can interact with [Routers](https://docs.chain.link/ccip/architecture#router) to perform the following cross-chain capabilities:

 | Capability                   | Description                                                                                  | Supported receivers     |
 | :--------------------------- | :------------------------------------------------------------------------------------------- | :---------------------- |